 money to go through my receipts?”

-Well … let’s hope not if you hand everything to them in neat e-folders.
+Well … let’s hope not.
+You’re handing them everything in neat e-folders.
+Ri-i-i-ght?

-OK, let’s talk about your everyday world of documents.
+OK, let’s talk about the everyday world of documents.

-If work vanishes for some reason, it should be … a minor blip on the radar.
+If work vanishes for some reason, it should be … a minor blip on your radar.

 Not an overwhelming, “How can I possibly re-do all of this?”

 Help is on the way

 These three ideas have saved me a ton of time and heartache over the years … once I figured them out.